TheDutchCoder/jQuery.togglemenu.js/README.md

 toggle-menu.js
 ==============

-A library agnostic plugin for mobile navigation menus
+A jQuery plugin for easy mobile navigation.